normalvector/ue4_mesh_deformation_toolkit/README.md

 * **Transform UV**: Apply a [transformation](https://docs.unrealengine.com/latest/INT/BlueprintAPI/Math/Transform/index.html) to the UV mapping, changing the way textures will be mapped
 * **Translate**: Move all vertices by the provided vector.

-## Output Data
+## Save Data
+These nodes take the deformed geometry that is built and save them out to another part of UE4.

-* *Save To Procedural Mesh Component*: Write the geometry data to a standard UE4 [Procedural Mesh Component](https://wiki.unrealengine.com/Procedural_Mesh_Component_in_C%2B%2B:Getting_Started).
+* **Save to Procedural Mesh Component**: Save the current geometry to a [Procedural Mesh Component](https://wiki.unrealengine.com/Procedural_Mesh_Component_in_C%2B%2B:Getting_Started), replacing any existing geometry .
+* **Save to Static Mesh**: Save the current geometry to a [StaticMesh](https://docs.unrealengine.com/latest/INT/Engine/Content/Types/StaticMeshes/), replacing any existing content.
+This allows the 'baking' of deformations to a form which don't rely on the MDT plugin anyway, and will only work inside the Editor as it relies on systems which aren't included when a project is built.

 ## Utility

-* *Get Bounding Box*: Return the bounds of the mesh as a [Box](https://docs.unrealengine.com/latest/INT/API/Runtime/Core/Math/FBox/index.html) which.
+* **Clone** [MeshGeometry only]: Return an independant copy of a MeshGeometry object.
-* *Get Summary*: A simple text string summary of how many sections, vertices and triangles are in the current geometry.
+* **Clone Mesh Geometry** [MDC]: Return an independent copy of the MeshGeometry inside this component.
+Calls *Clone* but has a different name as here we're only copying an item inside the component instead of the entire component.
-* *Has Geometry*: Returns whether we have any geometry loaded or not
+* **Has Geometry** [MDC only]: Check if we have geometry loaded
+* **Get Bounding Box**: Get the bounding box for the mesh as a [Box](https://docs.unrealengine.com/latest/INT/API/Runtime/Core/Math/FBox/index.html).
+* **Get Radius** [MeshGeometry only]: Return the radius of the mesh (Distance from the origin to the furthest vertex, safe bounding sphere radius).
+This is not available on MeshDeformationComponent as it would confuse matters as to whether it includes any scaling.
+* **Get Summary**: Get a brief text description of the mesh, eg. *'4 sections, 1000 vertices, 500 triangles'*.
-* *Get Total Triangle Count*: Return the total number of triangles in the mesh.
+* **Get Total Triangle Count**: Returns the number of triangles in the mesh.
-* *Get Total Vertex Count*: Return the total number of vertices in the mesh.
+* **Get Total Vertex Count**: Returns the number of vertices in the mesh.
+* **Size** [Called on SelectionSet]:Return the number of weights in this SelectionSet

 # How It Works
 When everything is working and finished I will be taking the time to document how exactly this plugin works, including how you can extend it yourself by writing new selection/transform nodes either in C++ or Blueprint.